Category: Sporting Hall of Fame

 This multi-talented footballer had a ten-year international career during which he played for Australia in three positions – full-back, wing and centre, handling positional changes with ease.
 His representative career extended from 1957 – 1967, and in all, he would play in 80 matches for the green and gold, including 23 Tests.
 He would only captain one Test, but he was the only one from his old school (Riverview) to be accorded such an honour.

-Being a grazier's son, it is perhaps unsurprising that Jim returned to the land in his retirement, and still lives there in 2016, farming 'Beggan Beggan' at Harden, just outside Cootamundra.
+Being a grazier's son, it is perhaps unsurprising that Jim returned to the land in his retirement, farming 'Beggan Beggan' at Harden, just outside Cootamundra.